-- The AF-assist beam will not be fired in the following shooting modes: <ဩ>. < ▲> and < < >. - The AF-assist beam cannot be emitted in the AI Servo AF mode. - The effective range of the AF-assist beam emitted by the built-in flash is about 4 meters/13.1 feet. - In Creative Zone modes when you raise the built-in flash with the <\$> button (p.88), the AF-assist beam will be fired when necessary.
+- Interaction of the second state of the sec - The AF-assist beam cannot be emitted in the AI Servo AF mode. - The effective range of the AF-assist beam emitted by the built-in flash is about 4 meters/13.1 feet. - In Creative Zone modes when you raise the built-in flash with the <\$> button (p.88), the AF-assist beam will be fired when necessary.

-If you use an Extender (sold separately) and the maximum aperture becomes smaller than f/5.6.
-AF shooting will not be possible (except in [Live model and [: Live model during Live View shooting).
-For details, see the Extender's instruction manual
+If you use an Extender (sold separately) and the maximum aperture becomes smaller than f/5.6, AF shooting will not be possible (except in [Live mode] and [: Live mode] during Live View shooting).
+For details, see the Extender's instruction manual.